Trusted WordPress tutorials, when you need them most.

 As the administrator, you want to ensure that all authors follow the editorial process you have set up for your website.

-We have observed that the plugins’ beginner-friendly interface lets you add a checklist according to your need with just a few clicks, making it a great choice for multi-author blogs.
+During our testing, we noticed that the plugin’s beginner-friendly interface lets you add a checklist according to your needs with just a few clicks.
+This makes it a great choice for multi-author blogs.

 8. SeedProd